-Smoke is the perfect metaphor for change ahead—whether it’s some fire you weren’t expecting or a change in a relationship you hadn’t foreseen.
+Smoke is the perfect metaphor for change ahead—whether it’s some workplace fire you weren’t expecting or a change in a business relationship you hadn’t foreseen.

 Given the choice, most of us would never head into a fire, metaphorically or otherwise.
-So when you find yourself in the middle of one, you always have the option to look for the Phoenix it contains.
+So when you find yourself in the middle of one, make a Simple Shift™ and look for the Phoenix it contains.

 J.K.
-Rowling clued in just about everyone on the planet who didn’t already know about the Phoenix, that magical bird who dies in flames only to be reborn in its own ashes.
-Outside of Hogwarts, in cultures throughout the world, from the ancients through modern times, writers have had much to share about this bird and the transformative power of its fiery regeneration.
+Rowling is one of the more recent authors to describe the Phoenix, that magical bird who dies in flames only to be reborn in its own ashes.
+In cultures throughout the world—from the ancients through modern times—writers have had much to share about this bird and the transformative power of its fiery regeneration.

-If you’ve seen Albus Dumbledore’s Phoenix, Fawkes, you’ve seen one of the latest reflections of those phoenix qualities that people have shared for centuries: its strength, courage, loyalty, connection to royalty—and its absolute absence of fear.
+If you’ve read about Albus Dumbledore’s Phoenix, Fawkes, you recognize those Phoenix qualities that people have shared for centuries: its strength, courage, loyalty, connection to royalty—and its absolute absence of fear.

-In the process, you may find that you’re smarter than you were—you can make distinctions now that were previously invisible to you.
-And it’s highly likely that you feel more deeply than you did; you may even be more compassionate to yourself and more discerning of others.
-Now you have the benefit of everything you’ve learned when the next fire ignites in your life.
+In the process, you may discover that you’re smarter than you were—now you can make distinctions that were previously invisible to you.
+And it’s highly likely that you engage with life more deeply than you did; you may even be more compassionate to yourself and more discerning of others.
+As a result of this experience, you have the benefit of everything you’ve learned when the next fire ignites in your life.